OpenDevicePartnership/patina-paging/docs/paging.md

 memory → need page tables → ..."

-To avoid this, **when we create the page tables for the first time, we are** **expected to map a sufficiently large chunk of memory upfront and perform careful dance**, which will later be used for setting up mappings for new memory ranges.
+To avoid this, **when we create the page tables for the first time, we are** **expected to map a sufficiently large chunk of memory upfront and perform a careful dance**, which will later be used for setting up mappings for new memory ranges.